-Once a year, millions of children around the world eagerly wait for a plump, bearded man dressed in red and white to bring them presents.
-Known as Santa Claus, his origins are mysterious and his very existence has been disputed.
+Once a year, millions of children around the world eagerly wait for a plump, bearded man dressed in red and white to bring them presents to open on Dec.
+25. Known as Santa Claus, his origins are mysterious and his very existence has been disputed.
 Some people believe that he lives and works in the North Pole, employs a group of elves to manufacture toys, distributes the gifts annually with the aid of flying reindeer, and regularly utters “ho ho ho” in a commanding voice.

 But is Santa Claus man or myth?
 Santa proponents argue that he is commonly sighted at shopping malls, that the disappearance of milk and cookies left for him is evidence of his existence, and that, after all, those Christmas gifts have to come from somewhere.